2alin/quotes-api/README.md

 - Run `npm i` to install dependencies
 - Run `npm run build` to setup the project (database)
-- Run `npm run create-auth` to create credentials for administrator and user.
+- Run `npm run create-auth` to set credentials for administrator (required).
 See bellow for updating credentials.

 ### Authentication Credentials